-Jakes says half of the day is usually spent ‘putting out fires,’ meaning responding to calls about leaking roofs, people locked out of their unit or complaints about thinks like parking and trees.
+Jakes says half of the day is usually spent ‘putting out fires,’ meaning responding to calls about leaking roofs, people locked out of their unit, or complaints about things like parking and trees.

-“Dealing with the fires stops you getting to the second part,” Jakes warns.
+“Dealing with the fires stops you from getting to the second part,” Jakes warns.